pingcap/blog/how-we-build-tidb.md

 #### RocksDB

 RocksDB is also a great project.
-It&#39;s mature, fast, tunable, and widely used in very large scale production environments, especially in facebook .
-TiKV uses RocksDB as it&#39;s local storage.
+It's mature, fast, tunable, and widely used in very large scale production environments, especially in facebook .
+TiKV uses RocksDB as it's local storage.
 While we were testing it in our system, we found some bugs.
 The RocksDB team fixed those bugs very quickly.

 #### Namazu

 A few months ago, we need a tool to simulate slow, unstable disk, and the team member found Namazu.
-But at that time, Namazu didn&#39;t support hooking fsync.
+But at that time, Namazu didn't support hooking fsync.
 When the team member raised this request to their team, they responded immediately and implement the feature in just a few hours and they are very open to implement other features as well.
 We are deeply impressed by their responsiveness and their efficiency.

 #### Rust community